 - 1. Ask children 'What are you doing?" - 2.
 Remind children how they should behave "what should you be doing?" and "what are you going to do now? - 3.
-If a child continues to misbehave give them a warning eg "If you choose to do that again I will write your name on the board"
+If a child continues to misbehave give them a warning e.g. "If you choose to do that again I will write your name in a cloud on the board."
+Do not have a permanent cloud on the board.